Harvest-time in Northern Greece and Southern Italy

 ARRA 32 Harvest in Greece

-With no treatments for size the berry size is still an average 22-25 mm.
-Colour came very early and easily to the Arra 32 and the fruit appeared ready much earlier than expected but with low sugars.
-Holding the fruit on the vines allowed the sugars to increase and deliver a lovely flavour to the grapes.
+With no treatments for size the berry size of this grape variety is still an average 22-25 mm.
+Colour came very early and easily to the ARRA 32 and the fruit appeared ready much earlier than expected but with low sugars.
+Holding the fruit on the vines allowed the sugars to increase and deliver a lovely flavour to the grapes

 ARRA 19 Harvest in Greece

 This mid-late grape variety appears to ripen later in Greece due to the microclimate in Kavala, resulting in an autumn harvest with even crunchier and sweeter grapes.